 Glossopharyngeal neuralgia is characterized by pain similar to that of trigeminal neuralgia but originating in the posterolateral pharynx and ipsilateral ear in the distribution of the glossopharyngeal nerve.

-It can be associated sometimes with brief cardiac slowing or arrest during
+It can be associated sometimes with brief cardiac slowing or arrest during attack.

-of the glossopharyngeal nerve roots in the post fossa may be indicated.
+Carbamazepine is the drug of choice.
+If this fails surgical sectioning of the glossopharyngeal nerve roots in the post fossa may be indicated.

 Are you a Doctor, Pharmacist, PA or a Nurse?

 Editorial activities: Publish, peer review, edit online articles.